xylo/intellij-postfix-templates/README.md

 The idea behind these templates is to bring a tiny bit of Scala feeling back to Java.

+For Scala users there is the live template `_` which expands to `v -> v` to accelerate the creating of lambda expressions.

 ## Edit the templates

 Go to the menu *Tools → Custom Postfix Templates → Edit Java Templates* to open an editor tab with the java templates.